Want to skip the waitlist? 🤫

 After spending the last few years working in-house as a Product Marketing Manager at fast-growing companies like Convictional and Vidyard, I realized the power of content marketing for driving results across the stack at B2B companies.
 In the beginning of 2024, I decided to start an agency (GTM Social), and help other B2B founders create LinkedIn content.
 Now, we're increasingly focused on helping people with case studies and trying to support them across as much of their content function as possible, really building a full content engine for startups.

 Many B2B companies are heavily product or engineering-driven.
-How does content play a role, and why is it crucial to support B2B companies with content?
+Why should B2B companies care about content?

 There are many ways to approach this problem or question.
 The first thing I realized was that content is like the fuel across all your different go-to-market functions.
 People often assume content is only good for marketing, to drive inbound, right?
 To build a brand—what's the value of that?
 But what I saw working at startups the past three years was that not having enough quality content was a barrier across many departments.
 This included sales and customer success.